 Through PLAY, our children explore and develop learning experiences, which help them make sense of the world.
-They practice and build up ideas, and learn how to control themselves and understand the need for rules.
-They have the opportunity to think creatively alongside other children as well as on their own.
+They practice and build up ideas and learn how to control themselves and understand the need for rules.
+They can think creatively alongside other children as well as on their own.
 They communicate with others as they investigate and solve problems.
-They express fears or re-live anxious experiences in controlled and safe situations.
+They express fears or re- live anxious experiences in controlled and safe situations.